 Here are more tips to help you find the best VA mortgage lender.

 How to apply for a VA loan

-You can apply for a VA loan through a VA mortgage lender often online or by phone.
-If your lender has branch locations, you might be able to apply in-person, as well.
+You can apply for a VA loan through a VA mortgage lender, often online or by phone.
+If your lender has branch locations, you might be able to apply in-person.
 Keep in mind that not every bank or lending institution offers VA loans, but many of them do.
 If you need help, you can contact a VA Regional Loan Center for guidance.

 Here are more tips to help you apply for a VA loan.